saadashraf/Newscraper/README.md

 ### analytics.py
 This file takes all the article contents I got from scraping.py file.
 Here, I used nltk to get rid of all the redundant stop words.

 In the loop, I concatenated all the articles together.
-Then used Counter() method to count all the occurences of all the words, then cancelled the stop words and then returned the 10 most common words.
+Then used Counter() method to count all the occurences of all the words, cancelled the stop words and returned the 10 most common words.

 ### postgres_op.py
 This file uploads the word hit counts into a postgres database.
 It takes the word count returned from analytics.py.
 Then it get a connection to the remote database with relevant credentials and inserts the data into the database.